Singh Is Kinng

 Singh Is Kinng is a 2008 Indian Hindi-language action comedy film directed by Anees Bazmee from a screenplay by Bazmee and Suresh Nair.
-The film stars Akshay Kumar, Katrina Kaif, Om Puri, Ranvir Shorey, Neha Dhupia, Javed Jaffrey, Sonu Sood, and Sudhanshu Pandey.
-In the film, Happy Singh (Kumar) is sent to Australia to reunite Lakhan Singh (Sood), a crime boss, with his ill father but finds himself facing love and trouble instead.
+The film stars Akshay Kumar, Katrina Kaif, Om Puri, Ranvir Shorey, Neha Dhupia, Javed Jaffrey, Sonu Sood, Kirron Kher, and Sudhanshu Pandey.
+In the film, Happy Singh (Kumar) is sent to Australia to reunite Lakhanpal Singh (Sood), a crime boss, with his ill father but finds himself facing love and trouble instead.
 The film also featured a song and a music video with American rapper Snoop Dogg.

 A major part of the film was shot in Australia.
 The film marked the fourth collaboration of Kumar and Kaif after Humko Deewana Kar Gaye (2006), Namastey London (2007) and Welcome (2007).
 The spelling of the word "king" in the film's title with an additional letter "n" was based on advice provided by a numerologist.

 Singh Is Kinng was released on 8 August 2008 with mixed to positive critical reception.
 It became a huge commercial success, earning ₹136 crore worldwide, thus becoming the third-highest grossing Hindi film of 2008.
 At the 3rd Asian Film Awards, Singh Is Kinng received 1 nomination – Best Actor (Kumar).
 Moreover, at the 54th Filmfare Awards, the film won Best Female Playback Singer (Shreya Ghoshal for "Teri Ore"), in addition to a nomination for Best Actor (Kumar).

 The film spawned a standalone quasi-sequel Singh Is Bliing (2015) also starring Kumar in the lead role.